iszczesniak/cpp/memory/index.md

 (copy-initialized) or moved (move-initialized) there.
 So it's just like the constructor elision.

-However, the materialization is mandatory, while the elision is not.
+However, **the materialization is mandatory**, while the elision is not.
 The returned value is never copied or moved, and so its type doesn't need to have the copy and move constructors, as shown in the example below.

 ```cpp
 {% include_relative no_ctors_mater.cc %}